roseasromeo/ArchipelagoLilGator/worlds/tracker/docs/client-integration.md

+# Client integration

+This document describes how you can integrate Universal Tracker into your own game's client and take advantage of its features.

-# Adding a tracker tab to your CommonClient client
+## Adding a tracker tab to your CommonClient client

 With the addition of ctx.make_gui() in 0.5.1 adding a UT tracker tab is very simplified, When you import CommonContext, try and import the UT context instead